 The loan proceeds are to be used exclusively to fund secured loans.
-The loan agreement provides for customary financial and borrowing base reporting by the company to the lending bank and specifies that the company shall maintain (i) minimum tangible net worth of \$50 million, net of amounts due from related companies; (ii) debt service coverage ratio at all times of not less than 2.00 to 1.00; and (iii) loan payment delinquency of less than ten percent (10.0%) at calendar quarter-end, calculated as the principal of loans with payments over 61-days past due as determined by the lending bank's guidance, less loan loss allowances, divided by total principal of the company's loans.
-The loan agreement provides that in the event the loan payment delinquency rate exceeds 10.0% as of the end of any quarter, the bank will cease to make any further advances but agrees to not accelerate repayment of the loan.
+The credit agreement provides for customary financial and borrowing base reporting by the company to the lending bank and specifies that the company shall maintain (i) minimum tangible net worth of \$50 million, net of amounts due from related companies; (ii) debt service coverage ratio at all times of not less than 2.00 to 1.00; and (iii) loan payment delinquency of less than ten percent (10.0%) at calendar quarter-end, calculated as the principal of loans with payments over 61-days past due as determined by the lending bank's guidance, less loan loss allowances, divided by total principal of the company's loans.
+The credit agreement provides that in the event the credit payment delinquency rate exceeds 10.0% as of the end of any quarter, the bank will cease to make any further advances but agrees not to accelerate repayment of the loan.

-At December 31, 2020, aggregate principal of pledged loans was approximately \$20,068,000 with a maximum allowed advance thereon of approximately \$10,000,000, subject to the borrowing base calculation.
+At December 31, 2021 and 2020, aggregate principal of pledged loans was approximately \$20,472,000 and \$20,068,000, respectively with a maximum allowed advance thereon of approximately \$10,000,000, subject to the borrowing base calculation.

-Debt issuance costs of \$109,526 are being amortized over the two-year term of the line of credit agreement.
-For 2020, amortized debt issuance costs included in interest expense totaled \$41,021.
+Debt issuance costs of approximately \$110,000 are being amortized over the two-year term of the line of credit agreement.
+Amortized debt issuance costs included in interest expense approximated \$55,000 and \$41,000 for 2021 and 2020, respectively.